DO-254 Introduction

 • Able to accommodate almost all types of hardware ranging from sensors, multiplexers, and switches to full-featured FPGA’s and ASIC’s.

-As previously noted, the DAL greatly affects process rigor applied to hardware via DO-254.
-The following graphic summarize key differences between the DALS for DO-25.
+The Design Assurance Level (DAL) greatly affects process rigor applied to hardware certification via DO-254.
+The following graphic summarizes key differences between the DALS for DO-254.

 Key DAL Aspect Differences for DO-254: from AFuzion DO-254 Training